BBC Music Magazine Award 2024

 Her performance in Abuja was attended by Nigeria president’s daughter Fatima and by Nigeria Vice-president’s wife, Mrs Dolapo Osinbajo

-O 13 February 2019, Rebeca Omordia launches the world’s first ever AFRICAN CONCERT SERIES LONDON starting at The October Gallery in London.
+O 13 February 2019, Rebeca Omordia launched the world’s first ever AFRICAN CONCERT SERIES at The October Gallery in London.
 The monthly concerts feature music by African classical composers performed by internationally established artists.

 Summary of the African Concert Series London 2019